 When your sales team is on a call with a potential customer, knowing exactly how your competitor is positioning themselves and what their prices and features are, arms them with the actionable information needed to close a competitive deal.

-2. News mentions
+2. News mention

 News mentions are an essential part of competitive monitoring, as knowing what is being said about your competitors in the media is an important source of insights into their business.
 News mentions can reveal things like market positioning, popularity, direction, changes at the C-suite level and product changes, which can inform your own business strategies.
 A company’s press release page is a strong indicator of what they want current and potential customers to care about, and thus, is an important data point to monitor.
 Similarly, being aware of awards and recognitions that are being presented to your competitor is another way to understand their strengths.